 Difference Between PostgreSQL Varchar vs Text

-PostgreSQL varchar vs text is where we will try to compare both the character datatypes provided in postgresql in order to observe the similarities and differences that exist between both of the datatypes.
-This will lead to a better choice of datatypes while designing our database, as the key factor for determining the performance of the database is the way in which we have structured it and set the datatypes of each of the columns of each of the table.
+PostgreSQL varchar vs text is where we will try to compare both the character datatypes provided in postgresql to observe the similarities and differences that exist between both of the datatypes.
+This will lead to a better choice of datatypes while designing our database, as the key factor for determining the performance of the database is how we have structured it and set the datatypes of each of the columns of each table.

-After reading this article, you will definitely be able to choose a suitable character data type for assigning to a particular column where you will be storing the string or text data.
-In this article, we will firstly look at the prerequisites, then go into the understanding of both the datatypes in general, and will observe the differences with the help of the comparison table and study the implementation and usage with the help of certain examples.
+After reading this article, you can choose a suitable character data type for assigning to a particular column where you will be storing the string or text data.
+In this article, we will first look at the prerequisites, then go into the understanding of both the datatypes in general.
+We will observe the differences with the help of the comparison table and study the implementation and usage with the help of certain examples.

 Prerequisites

-Before going further with the article, please make sure that your machine should have the PostgreSQL server installed on it.
-Whether if it’s for Windows, Linux, or Mac OS platforms, refer this link for downloading them.
+Before going further with the article, please ensure your machine has the PostgreSQL server installed on it.
+Refer to this link for Windows, Linux, or Mac OS platforms to download them.

 Head to Head Comparison Between PostgreSQL Varchar vs Text (Infographics)